-4.3.1 General WHEAP Agency Responsibilities
+4.2.4 General WHEAP Agency Responsibilities

-- 1. The WHEAP agency must respond to requests for Heating Emergency Services and Cooling Emergency Services if a cooling emergency is authorized, within 48 hours.
-If the situation is life threatening because the weather or other conditions create a concern for the health or life of the household's residents, the agency must respond within 18 hours.
-If the service date entered in the HE+ System is beyond 48 hours from the request date, an HE+ System Note shall be added to state when the customer was contacted after the request, to address the crisis situation. - 2.
-The WHEAP agency must conduct outreach and public information activities to ensure people are aware of the program and how to obtain assistance. - 3.
+- 1. The WHEAP agency must conduct outreach and public information activities to ensure people are aware of the program and of how to obtain assistance. - 2.
 The local WHEAP agency must establish a way for emergencies to be reported outside of office hours.
 This may be a telephone number currently in existence.
 For numbers outside the WHEAP agency (sheriff, 911, etc.), there must be written procedures for coordination between the WHEAP agency and the other resource.
 These procedures must include methods for information collection and follow-up procedures that are agreed to by all parties.
-This number must be published and available to applicants throughout the service area. - 4.
-The WHEAP agency must identify a person(s) within the agency to assess referrals from fuel suppliers, utility Early Identification Programs (EIP), state or county Weatherization Operators, and/or other local agencies. - 5.
+This number must be published and available to applicants throughout the service area. - The WHEAP agency must identify a person(s) within the agency to assess referrals from fuel suppliers, utility Early Identification Programs (EIP), state or county Weatherization Operators, and/or other local agencies. - 4.
 The WHEAP agency shall develop agreements with local fuel suppliers.
-This includes wood dealers, and other vendors supplying energy related services.
-The agreements must ensure a response to fuel emergencies, including those that occur outside of office hours. - 6.
-The WHEAP agency must establish agreements with non-regulated utilities and deliverable fuel dealers (that are registered WHEAP fuel vendors serving households in the agency's area) to notify the WHEAP Coordinator or other designated staff person of all households who have been refused delivery. - 7.
-The WHEAP agency must establish a method for the utilities suppliers and heating contractors to easily report fuel emergencies. - 8.
+This includes wood dealers, and other vendors supplying energy-related services.
+The agreements must ensure a response to fuel emergencies, including those that occur outside of office hours. - 5.
+The WHEAP agency must establish agreements with non-regulated utilities and deliverable fuel dealers (that are registered WHEAP fuel vendors serving households in the agency's area) to notify the WHEAP Coordinator or other designated staff person of all households who have been refused delivery. - 6.
+The WHEAP agency must establish a method for the utilities suppliers and heating contractors to easily report fuel emergencies. - 7.
 The WHEAP agency must establish a method to follow up on utility disconnects during the heating season.
-Agencies must have agreements with local regulated utilities regarding procedures to be followed in the event of an actual disconnect. - 9.
-Before providing an Emergency Crisis benefit for a deliverable fuel customer, the WHEAP agency must contact both the customer and the vendor to confirm that the customer has not moved, is not deceased, and has an active account with the vendor. - 10.
-The WHEAP agency must establish procedures with the Weatherization agency to ensure response within 72 hours for heating unit emergencies. - 11.
-Agency staff are required, for each crisis occurrence, to enter an explanation in HE+ System Notes or in the "Customer Request Reason" explaining the circumstances of the crisis and how the crisis service will assist the applicant.
+Agencies must have agreements with local regulated utilities regarding procedures to be followed in the event of an actual disconnect. - 8.
+The WHEAP agency must establish procedures with the Weatherization agency to ensure response within 72 hours for heating unit emergencies.

-4.3.2 Emergency Crisis Assistance
+4.2.5 Emergency Crisis Situation